Telehealth occupational therapy continues to change the way we practice, and it will impact our profession in ways we have yet to imagine.

 2. Join an existing company

-Here are some of the companies that provide telehealth OT services:
+Here are some of the companies that provide telehealth OT services, where you may be able to find a telehealth OT job:

 - Global Teletherapy